maenad/abby-portfolio/README.md

 # A bit about me.
 Hello!
 I hope that you are doing great!

-My name is Abby and I am a UI/UX with knowledge in web development.
+My name is Abby and I am a UI/UX developer.
+What does that mean?

-Currently working with Figma, Adobe XD, Miro and Photoshop.
-For web layout and styling I like to use SASS (besides the classic HTML/CSS combo), nevertheless I am always open to learn and add new tools to my repertory.
+I work doing UI/UX design alongside the first stages of web layout and styling for front-end development (mostly HTML & CSS).

 Portfolio: 🔥 behance.net/colina-dev
 🌐 http://abigailcolina.com/